greenhouse/house-scrapes/targets/GUN.md

         "Hi there.
 These would be a list of websites that I would like to crawl for news articles for specific keywords (e.g. illegal logging).
 From those articles, I want to export: source (organisation/ publisher), date, heading, body text, image, and ideally some information from the body text, i.e. if a certain country or company has been mentionend in the article"
         "that's correct.
 I want to search for specific keywords/ news topics"

+### known bugs
+    TODO: :- 04_test_gun.py initial integration attempts (not 100% yet)
+        - initial test integration for gunther demo requirements scrape 4 sites that results from query: ‘illegal logging’
+        - within these 4 test sites…
+            found 2 different html content layouts to scrape from
+        - this means the current code base successfully demonstrates extracting the same exact data from 2 different rendered layouts provided by the same server side
+        - its quite possible / likely that there are more
+            TODO: should setup try/catch error handlers to log and analyze

 ### demo task
     - elements to extract (target) search aricles (query params: '?s=xxx+yyy')